What We Collect

 RBML’s archival collections are selectively strong in this subject area.
 Particular areas of emphasis include psychology (Otto Rank, Albert Ellis), engineering (Edwin H. Armstrong, Robert Fulton), physics (Michael Pupin), and medicine and public health (Elizabeth Blackwell, Mary Lasker, the Community Service Society), as well as prominent Columbia University faculty, such as David Eugene Smith and Eric Kandel.The Archives and Special Collections department of Columbia University’s Augustus C. Long Health Sciences Library specializes in collecting materials in all formats that document the history of the health sciences, both generally and at Columbia.

-Please contact the Director of the Rare Book & Manuscript Library Sean Quimby.
+Please contact the Rare Book & Manuscript Library.

 RBML is the repository for archives that support the mission of the Center for Human Rights Documentation and Research: “to preserve and make available unique primary source materials related to the multi-disciplinary field of human rights.”
 The CHRDR is the official repository of the records of Amnesty International USA, Human Rights Watch, Human Rights First (formerly the Lawyers Committee for Human Rights), and the Physicians for Human Rights.
 The primary focus of collecting is documenting the human rights movement and the history of human rights advocacy.
 The following interests guide the Center’s collecting activities: